weicheng-huang-mechanics/website/_pages/codes.md

 <br/><img src='../gif/robot_3.gif' width="600">

-# All of our released code is available on [Github](https://github.com/weicheng-huang-mechanics?tab=repositories).
+# All of our other released code is available on [Github](https://github.com/weicheng-huang-mechanics?tab=repositories).